Scalable, Controlled Optogenetics Treatment impLAntbles for Neurological Disorders

 RESULTS & OUTREACH

-I am a materials scientist and hold a PhD in Chemical Physics from University of Glasgow.
+I am a materials scientist and hold a PhD in Chemical Physics from the University of Glasgow.
 I specialise in nanofabrication, manipulation of matter using light and electric fields and implantable devices.
-My research as an EPSRC Doctoral Prize Research Fellow involves designing, fabricating and developing state of the art light sources for Optogenetics, which will be integrated into a wirelessly powered, biocompatible implantable device in collaboration with my colleagues in the WiseCURE and HERMES projects.
+My research as an EPSRC Doctoral Prize Research Fellow involves designing, fabricating and developing state of the art light sources for Optogenetics, which will be integrated into a wirelessly powered, biocompatible implantable device in collaboration with my outstanding partners from the WiseCURE and HERMES projects.
+Optogenetics has huge potential for the treatment of neurological disorders such as epilepsy, but several engineering hurdles remain, which we will be addressing during this project.

 RUPAM DAS (Marie Skłodowska-Curie Fellow)